ssbanerje/openshift-workflows/Readme.md

     "PHP 5.3": "/img/icons/php.png"
 }
 ```
 The file stores a hash with the name of the cartridge as key and the location of the corresponding image as value.
+The images that are shipped with the code are placed in the `/public/img/icons` folder.
+However, you may give a link to a generic image on the internet.

 * public/conf/templates.json - This file controls the images that are used to display templates on the screen.